 ELKINS, Randolph County

-Since 1972, Augusta Heritage Center has held dances on Sunday-Friday as a part of their summer program in July and August.
+Since 1972, Augusta Heritage Center has held dances, Sunday-Friday as a part of their summer program in July and August.
 Dances are held in an open air pavilion on Davis and Elkins College Campus.
 The type of dance varies depending on the theme of each week and include Cajun two-step, Irish set and Ceili dancing, blues, swing, squares and contras.
 On Tuesdays and Thursdays of the summer program, the dance follows an 8pm concert in the Myles Center for the Arts, otherwise all other nights the dance begins at 8pm.
-All dances cost $6.
+There are no dances on Wednesdays.
+All dances cost $6. https://augustaheritagecenter.org/

 HELVETIA, Randolph County*